editfmah/sharkorm/README.md

 ```

 For object event handlers, all individual objects have the ability to register blocks against them by just making the same call to `registerBlockForEvents`.
 This will then automatically make the object `live` and will observe any changes to that corresponding object within the datastore, these will happen across any thread.

+# SharkSync.io

+SharkSync.io is the code-less data synchronisation platform from the SharkORM team.
+The design principal behind the service is to require minimal effort from developers, removing the complication of delivering an online/offline experience whilst minimising data collisions and conflict resolution.
+With a flexible security/visibility model allowing the partitioning of data on a record by record basis across all tables.
+Which makes for a simple and unique way to specify which clients have access to which data.
+When used correctly it also makes the structure of an application far simpler, but utilising the groups to good effect.

+All data is encrypted and decrypted on the device, we have zero access to the data at any point.
+Developers can use our standard AES256 implementation and specify their own key.
+Or they can override the encryption functions and use anything they choose instead.

+To get started, create an account at SharkSync.io and get your initial block of free credits (1MM Tokens to get you started).
+This is not a profit seeking service, and token cost and expenditure is matched to the cost of providing the service using AWSs', highly scalable, infrastructure.

+The service is also Open Source, so you are welcome to self host.
+But as the cost is the same it becomes a political choice at that point.
+Also, in the spirit of being entirely fair you are able to download all of your data from our service and import it into a self hosted setup and simply point your application at a different endpoint should you wish.

+## How does it work?

+To synchronise data with other applications you simply make the shared objects inherrit from `SRKSyncObject` instead of `SRKObject`.
+This will then record all changes made to your objects and push them up to the service.

+All objects belong to a visibility group, and only devices which subscribe to those groups will be able to see those objects.

 ## Requirements: